mgenware/go-triton/README.md

 - `error.log` errors (by calling `panic` with an `Error` or `app.Logger.Error`)
 - `warning.log` warnings (by `app.Logger.Warn`)
 - `info` info (by `app.Logger.Info`)
-- `not_found` logs all 404 requests.
+- `not_found` logs all 404 requests

-This files are also saved in different directories based on configuration:
+These files are also saved in different directories based on configuration:

 - `appdata/log/dev` development logs
 - `appdata/log/prod` production logs

-All above settings are configurable.
+All settings above are configurable.

 ## Projects built from go-triton